SchordK/Intraspecific-predator-interference-promotes-biodiversity-in-ecosystems/README.md

       - |----> ./No_Approximation_AppendixVII: Matlab code without approximation for mortality of Chasing_pair and intra_inter_specific_pair.
 See Appendix VII, equation S78<br>

 - ./data: Includes datasets used and generated from Code.

+## Citation
+If you use this code or data in your research, please cite the following paper:

+Ju Kang, Shijie Zhang, Yiyuan Niu, Fan Zhong, Xin Wang (2024)Intraspecific predator interferencepromotes biodiversityin ecosystems eLife 13:RP93115

+## License
+This project is licensed under the MIT License
+- see the [LICENSE](./LICENSE) file for details.